-We account for purchases and sales of securities on the trade date, including purchases and sales for forward settlement.
+We account for purchases and sales of securities on the trade date based on the specific identification method, including purchases and sales for forward settlement.
 Receivables and payables for unsettled trades represent the agreed trade price multiplied by the outstanding balance of the securities at the balance sheet date.